nishadi1995/learnGit/README.md

 # learnGit
-This repo is only for the purpose of learning GitHub.
+This repo is only for the purpose of learning GitHub functions.